 Comparing Standalone RBI Products with Asset Integrity Management Solutions

 Risk Based Inspection (RBI).
 A pillar in modern asset integrity technology, its benefits have become widely known and accepted (we examined all of the ways RBI reduces shutdowns and improves profitability in previous articles, here and here).
-The intelligent risk analysis afforded in comparing an asset’s unique likelihood of failure vs. its consequence of failure allows operators to reliably extend inspection intervals.
-In fact, RBI has been shown to reduce inspection points by 80-95%, and cut down the likelihood of unplanned shutdowns by more than half.
+The intelligent risk analysis afforded in comparing an asset’s unique probability of failure (PoF) vs. its consequence of failure (CoF) allows operators to reliably extend inspection intervals.
+In fact, RBI has been shown to reduce inspection points by as much as 80%, and cut down the likelihood of unplanned shutdowns by more than half.

-It is for these reasons that RBI has exploded in popularity in recent years.
-These days, there are a multitude of RBI products available – all with different scopes, functions, and design.
-For owner operators who are just entering the RBI game, the options might seem daunting.
-Which should I choose?
+RBI has gained immense popularity in recent years, leading to the emergence of numerous RBI products with varying scopes, functions, and designs.
+For owner operators who are new to the RBI landscape, choosing the right product can be overwhelming.
 In fact, even for those who have been utilizing RBI in some capacity for quite awhile, the expanded plethora of RBI products poses new questions: How does my product stack up?
 Is it sufficient?
 Has the technology evolved beyond what I’m using?

 The onset of “standalone RBI” products evokes even further questioning.
 What exactly is a standalone, and how does it differ from an Asset Integrity Management (AIM) program?

 At first glance, an RBI standalone product can seem to have value.
-It would typically feature all the key functionalities, including:
+It would typically feature some of the key functionalities, including:

 - Detailed graphs showing assessment results